 If you’re experiencing any of the signs of burnout, it’s important to reach out for help.
 Talk to your doctor, a friend or family member, or a professional counselor.
 They can offer support and guidance on how to cope with caregiver stress.

 There are also many online resources available, like joining a caregiver support group or interacting on forums.

 How Do You Destress As A Caregiver?
 (How To Avoid Caregiver Burnout)

 If you’re starting to feel overwhelmed by symptoms of caregiver burnout, it’s important to reach out for help before mental and physical exhaustion sets in.

 While you can’t avoid all caregiver burnout symptoms, you can fend off, reduce or eliminate some of them by:

-Set aside time for yourself – every day: Have coffee with a friend (even virtually!), take an hour to read a book, treat yourself to a long, hot bath – whatever it takes to get your out of the hectic caregiving world and give you a moment or two of peace.
+Set aside time for yourself – every day: Have coffee with a friend (even virtually!), take an hour to read a book, write your thoughts in a journal, treat yourself to a long, hot bath – whatever it takes to get your out of the hectic caregiving world and give you a moment or two of peace.
 But do this every, single day.
 You really do need a mental and physical break from caregiving.

 These books can also give you helpful advice to make your caregiver role a little easier: